AreaFiftyLAN/lancie-frontend/data/faq.md

 ### Can I come to the event as a spectator?

 Unfortunately, it is too hard for us to keep track of visitors.
 Since we want to keep your belongings secure, we do not welcome anyone without a ticket.
-Especially with the corona measurements that might apply during the event.
+Especially with the corona measures that might apply during the event.

 ### I accidentally bought the wrong ticket.
 Oops!
 What now?